mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The computers listed here are laptop size.
 Battery life is two hours at TL 7, eight hours at TL 8, and effectively unlimited at TL 9 and above.
-Desktop computers offer a slightly greater amount of processing power for the same cost but not enough to make a difference in- game.
-Desktops become obsolete during TL 8 although some retro- technology enthusiasts may create old-fashioned cases for their smaller, lighter computers.
+Desktop computers offer a slightly greater amount of processing power for the same cost but not enough to make a difference in-game.
+Desktops become obsolete during TL 8 although some retro-technology enthusiasts may create old-fashioned cases for their smaller, lighter computers.

 Optimum TLOptimum TL Computer Power Computer PowerMass (kg)Mass (kg) Cost (Cr.)Cost (Cr.)